 Like its counterparts in Alsace and around the country, the marchés de Noel of Paris offer plenty of things to see and do, from shopping, nibbling, and drinking to fun activities for the whole family.

 Kids will especially appreciate the "Santa's Village" operations at many of the city's markets.
 These include visits with Santa and his elves, rides, and games, and ice skating or pop-up snow parks are pop of the fun on select years.

 Of course, Christmas lights are another delightful attraction to enjoy at the annual markets.
 The chalets and surrounding streets are strung with festive lights, bringing warmth and joy after dusk.

 What to Eat at the Markets

 There are plenty of delicious treats to sample during a whirl through the markets.
 First, on a cold day, you might head to a soup stand like the one below.
 Traditional soups, from French onion to vegetable, are served from heavy copper cauldrons, adding ambiance as well as warming comfort.

 Next, why not sample one or more of the following delicious specialties: traditional Alsatian sausages and French cheeses, hot roasted chestnuts, crepes filled with cheese and mushrooms or Nutella, Christmas cookies, macarons, gingerbread, or spice bread?

 Most of the markets around Paris peddle these and many other seasonal treats, so we advise that you not worry too much about calorie counts when you visit.

 Finally, indulging in a good, hot cup of mulled wine is an excellent way to warm body and spirit.
-Laced with cinnamon, clove and other spices, gluhwein is a Germanic and Alsatian speciality that's become popular around the world as a holiday drink.
+Laced with cinnamon, clove, and other spices, gluhwein is a Germanic and Alsatian specialty that's become popular around the world as a holiday drink.